pipipuppypaul/BusinessGraph/README.md

 # BusinessGraph
 Repo that plots business graph for Sayari

+0. The project spec and roadmap is written in project_wiki.md

 0. This code is developed on Mac, and it needs chromedriver for Mac, if you want to run on Linux, you will need chromedriver for Linux.